alanng10/class-lang/Doc/Article/Word/a.md

 Word "time" has meaning that is serial world change.

+Word "type" has meaning that is info entry.

 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.